MAQ-Software-Solutions/maqraisdk/README.md

 1. Navigate to [Azure AI Foundry](https://ai.azure.com)
 2. Sign in with your Azure credentials
 3. Go to **Model quota** section
-4. Request a quota increase for GPT-4.1 to meet the minimum requirement of **50,000 TPM (Tokens Per Minute)**
+4. Request a quota increase for your preferred LLM model (we recommend GPT-4.1) to meet the minimum requirement of **50,000 TPM (Tokens Per Minute)**

 ![OpenAI Quota Request](https://raw.githubusercontent.com/MAQ-Software-Solutions/maqraisdk/master/documentation-assets/openai-quota.png)